collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 ### The "How"

-On a more practical manner, we can thus consider that when trying to synchronize 2 clocks, we face a problem that be can express in the following form:
+On a more practical manner, we can thus consider that when trying to synchronize 2 clocks, we face a problem that can be expressed in the following form:

 - **T<sub>clock1</sub> = a * T<sub>clock2</sub> + b**